cerbero90/lazy-json-pages/README.md

 ### 👣 Basics

-Depending on our coding style, we can initialize Lazy JSON Pages in 4 different ways:
+Depending on our coding style, we can instantiate Lazy JSON Pages in 4 different ways:

 ```php
 use Cerbero\LazyJsonPages\LazyJsonPages;